MrDinoRawrrz/bz-cogs-copy/aiuser/README.md

 ## RAG (Qdrant) 📚

-This cog can index messages, URLs, and files into a local Qdrant vector store and retrieve relevant context for concise, grounded answers via the `!aiuser dice` command.
+This cog can index messages, URLs, and files into a local Qdrant vector store and retrieve relevant context for concise, grounded answers based on actual chat history.

 - Enable and configure:
   - `!aiuser rag enable`